scribe-public/sample-policies/docs/v2/initiatives/slsa.l2.md

 # Detailed Controls

 ## [prov_authn] Provenance authenticated

-**Description**: Ensure that provenance metadata for build artifacts is authenticated, confirming that it originates from a trusted source.
+Ensure that provenance metadata for build artifacts is authenticated, confirming that it originates from a trusted source.

+## Mitigation
-**Mitigation**: Authentication of provenance data prevents attackers from forging or modifying build metadata, ensuring the integrity of the software supply chain.
+Authentication of provenance data prevents attackers from forging or modifying build metadata, ensuring the integrity of the software supply chain.

 ### Rules